-Salah al-Dīn Yūsuf ibn Ayyūb
+Salah al-din Yūsuf ibn Ayyūb

 Place of birth

-Following al-Adid’s death in 1171, he took over government and realigned the country’s allegiance with the Sunni Baghdad-based Abbasid Caliphate.
+Following al-Adid’s death in 1171, he took over the government and realigned the country’s allegiance with the Sunni Baghdad-based Abbasid Caliphate.
 In the following years, he led forays against the Crusaders in Palestine, ordered the successful conquest of Yemen and staved off pro-Fatimid rebellions in Upper Egypt.

 Under Salah al-Din’s personal leadership, the Ayyubid army defeated the Crusaders at the decisive Battle of Hattin in 1187, leading the way to the Muslims’ re-capture of Palestine from the Crusaders who had conquered it 88 years earlier.